-Generally, since around 1970, a growing resistance can be observed in various countries with regard to "exaggerated life-sustaining measures" (in French: thérapie acharnée).
+Generally, since around 1970, a growing resistance can be observed in various countries with regard to "exaggerated life-sustaining measures".

 At about the same time, sleeping pills commonly based on barbiturates came to be replaced by benzodiazepines in many countries.
-Barbiturates, the gentlest method to end one's life at that time, disappeared.
+Fast-acting barbiturates, the gentlest method to end one's life at that time, disappeared.
 This gave further boost to the movement in favour of implementation of a right to die.